Oxygen Absorbers for Dehydrated Food:

 Dehydrating

 Why is that?
-Well, if you're interested in storing food for the long term, make sure to add oxygen absorbers inside your dehydrated vacuum-sealer bags BEFORE sealing them with your FoodSaver machine or (whichever brand of vacuum-sealer you purchased).
+Well, if you're interested in storing food for the long term, make sure to add oxygen absorbers inside your dehydrated vacuum-sealer bags BEFORE sealing them with your FoodSaver machine or (whichever brand of vacuum-sealer you have).

 Oxygen absorbers are made of iron powder combined with salt.
 When exposed to oxygen, the iron oxidizes, effectively removing oxygen from the enclosed space.
 They are necessary for the following reasons: